An interview with UpCircle Beauty™

 Hello Kimberly, UpCircle Beauty™ is based in South London and is a rising star in the skincare sky.
-How would you describe the company in three sentences?
+Before we talk about your use of spent coffee grounds, how would you describe UpCircle Beauty™ in three sentences?

 We save leftover ingredients and upcycle them into beautiful skincare.
 We’re on a mission to make upcycled skincare the mainstream, proving that you don’t have to choose between doing the right thing and getting the best results.
 We’re proud to be the UK’s #1 upcycled beauty brand.